-On the tenth Sunday after Pentecost, Fr.
+On the eleventh Sunday after Pentecost, Fr.
 Matthew Howell ambitiously tackles four different subjects during his homily.

 - He reminds his people of his homily from the feast of the Dormition two weeks earlier and encourages them to pick up the St. Herman Bible Reading Challenge printed in the narthex or found on the parish website.